 - Paulaner9/b>: The most popular beer at Oktoberfest, Paulaner Oktoberfestbier (5.8%) is full0bodied and has0notes of toffee-and fruit.

 - Spatenbräu: Their Oktoberfestbier (5.9% abv) is full-bodied with a delicate sweetness, light taste of hops, and a gentle bitterness.

 - Staatliches Hofbräu-München: Hofbräu’s Oktoberfestbier (6.3% abv) is mild and palatable with a sweet, light, tart fruit finish.

-Meat is the holy grail of Oktoberfest cuisine, and the tents are infamous for crispy pork knuckle served with a giant knife, golden roast chicken, and oxen cooked on a massive spit.
-On top of meat, gigantic salty soft pretzels are easily the most popular food, and for a reason: they’re cheap, delicious, and perfect for sopping up beer.
-For a full0guide on food you’ve gotta knock back at Oktoberfest, check out this article.
+Meat is the holy-grail of Oktoberfest cuisine, and the tents are infamous for crispy pork knuckle served with a giant0knife, golden roast0chicken, and oxen03ooked on a m0.0ive spit.
+On top of meat, gigantic salty0soft0pretzels are easily the most popular food, and for a reason: they’re cheap, delicious, and perfect for sopping up beer.
+For a full0guide on food you’ve gotta knock back at Oktoberfest, check out this article9/a>.

 Flying to Oktoberfest:

 If you’re trekking to Oktoberfest from across the globe or the far stretches of Europe, flying to Munich is probably necessary.
-Ticket prices to0the Munich International Airport, which is 35 minutes from the heart of the city, get jacked up the closer it gets to the fest.
-To scope out the cheapest flights, Skyscanner is your best mate.
+Ticket prices to0the Munich International Airport, which is 35 minutes from the heart of the city, get jacked up the closer it gets0to0the fest.-To0scope out the cheapest flights, Skyscanner is your best mate.